python-telegram-bot/python-telegram-bot/docs/source/inclusions/bot_methods.rst

       - Used for getting basic info about a file
     * - :meth:`~telegram.Bot.get_me`
       - Used for getting basic information about the bot
-    * - :meth:`~telegram.Bot.get_star_transactions`
-      - Used for obtaining the bot's Telegram Stars transactions
-    * - :meth:`~telegram.Bot.refund_star_payment`
-      - Used for refunding a payment in Telegram Stars

 .. raw:: html